qgis/QGIS-Documentation/source/docs/training_manual/introduction/overview.rst

 ...............................................................................

 The QGIS Browser is a panel in QGIS that lets you easily navigate in your database.
-You can have access to common vector files (e.g. ESRI shapefile or MapInfo files), databases (e.g. PostGIS, Oracle, SpatiaLite, GeoPackage or MSSQL Spatial) and WMS/WFS connections.
+You can have access to common vector files (e.g. ESRI Shapefile or MapInfo files), databases (e.g. PostGIS, Oracle, SpatiaLite, GeoPackage or MSSQL Spatial) and WMS/WFS connections.
 You can also view your GRASS data.